 The nose gear consists of composite fiberglass beams that are attached at the bottom to castering blocks.
 Inside the block is a castering pin that is set into the machined fork assembly.
 The castering pin allows the nose wheel to pivot in a complete circle.
 The geometry is such that no shimmy dampers are necessary.
 A spring loaded ball rides in a groove machined in the castering pin.
-This groove as a round pocket on the back face with the result that the cam provides retention of the pin the block and self-centering of the wheel.
-A thrust bearing is on top of the castering pin, along with a lower bearing.
+This groove has a round pocket on the back face with the result that the cam provides retention of the pin within the block and self-centering of the wheel.
+The casting pin and block interface with an upper sleeve bearing and a lower tapered roller bearing.
+A previous design utilized two spherical plain bearings.